rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-18-for-digital-dna.md

 Ötzi the iceman is a mummified human (25-40 year-olds and likely murdered) from the Late Neolithic (Copper Age) who was located on 09/19/1991 in the Tyrolean Öztaler Alps.[^back] Believed to be around 5.2k-5.3k years-old (3359 - 3105 BCE)[^old], Ötzi is one of the oldest mummies ever retrieved; that DNA is so structurally sound over time has afforded us amazing insight into humanity's and Ötzi's past (e.g., Ötzi's last meal[^meal], or his gut microbiome[^biom]).

 The million year-old mammoths story refers to 3 mammoth (the oldest set of fossils being 1.2-1.1Ma) specimens of the Early-Middle Pleistocene from Siberia whose DNA was read by a team of researchers.
-The sequencing and recovery of DNA from these fossils pushed the previous boundaries people had believed to exist for successful DNA sequencing; previously, the[^million_mam]
+The sequencing and recovery of DNA from these fossils pushed the previous boundaries people had believed to exist for successful DNA sequencing[^million_mam]; previously, sequencing the DNA of a 560–780k year-old horse fossil from Canada's Yukon was believed to have been _the limit_[^horse].

+[^horse]: _previously, a 560–780k year-old horse fossil..._: Orlando, Ludovic, Aurélien Ginolhac, Guojie Zhang, Duane Froese, Anders Albrechtsen, Mathias Stiller, Mikkel Schubert et al. "Recalibrating Equus evolution using the genome sequence of an early Middle Pleistocene horse."
+Nature 499, no. 7456 (2013): 74-78.
+See <https://www.nature.com/articles/nature12323>.
+Quote: (pp.74) " Relict ice wedges below the unit indicate persistent permafrost since deposition(Supplementary Information, section 1.1), whereas the organic unit, hosting the fossil, indicates a period of permafrost degradation, or a thaw unconformity, during a past interglacial as warm or warmer than present 3, and rapid deposition during either marine isotope stage 19, 17 or 15.
+This indicates that the fossil dates to approximately 560–780 kyr BP"; "Theoretical and empirical evidence indicates that this age approaches the upper limit of DNA survival.
+So far, no genome-wide information has been obtained from fossil remains older than 110–130 kyr BP."

 [^meal]: _Otzi's last meal_: Rollo, Franco, Massimo Ubaldi, Luca Ermini, and Isolina Marota. "Ötzi's last meals: DNA analysis of the intestinal content of the Neolithic glacier mummy from the Alps."
 Proceedings of the National Academy of Sciences 99, no. 20 (2002): 12594-12599.
 See <https://www.pnas.org/doi/pdf/10.1073/pnas.192184599>.